bschreck/deep.sh/docs/customization.rst

 ...import python modules from a local directory?
 ------------------------------------------------

-The modules available for import in a given ``xonsh`` session depend on what's available in ``sys.path``.
+The modules available for import in a given ``deepsh`` session depend on what's available in ``sys.path``.
 If you want to be able to import a module that resides in the current directory, ensure that there is an empty string as the first element of your ``sys.path``